 In addition, be careful not to assume that a consultant is well-credentialed because she or he works for a well-established consulting firm.
 For example, as there are relatively few doctoral-level psychologists working in the business sector, some consulting firms try to cut-corners by hiring people with business degrees and then training them in specific psychological assessments.
 Here again, there is a shift away from experts and on to tools.
 Especially if you are a Human Resources professional or business owner, I strongly recommend that you do your due diligence and ask consultants (and assessment vendors) about their education and credentials.

-For more information about candidate assessment, business psychology, and the like, please visit my website.
+For more information about candidate assessment, business psychology, and the like, please visit my blog.